 From 2000 to 2014, there was a 200% increase nationally in the rate of overdose deaths involving opioid pain relievers and heroin.

-Jamey Lister, an assistant professor in social work who studies rural opioid addiction at Wayne State University in Michigan, said the scourge is hitting rural areas particularly hard because treatment can be difficult to access.
+Jamey Lister, an assistant professor in social work who studies rural opioid addiction at Wayne State University in Michigan, her comment is here and says that the scourge is hitting rural areas particularly hard because treatment can be difficult to access.